julian-klode/lingolang/docs/permissions.md

 * `func (sc *Scanner) Scan() Token` returns the next token in the token stream
 * `func (sc *Scanner) Unscan(tok Token)` returns the last token returned from `Scan()` to the stream
 * `func (sc *Scanner) Peek() Token` is equivalent to `Scan()` followed by `Unscan()`
 * `func (sc *Scanner) Accept(types ...TokenType) (tok Token, ok bool)` takes a list of acceptable token types and returns the next token in the token stream and whether it matched.
-If the token did not match the expected token type, `Unscan()` is called before returning it.
+If the token did not match the expected token types, `Unscan()` is called before returning it.
 * `func (sc *Scanner) Expect(types ...TokenType) Token` is like `Accept()` but errors out if the token does not match.

 Error handling is not done by the usual approach of returning error values, because that made the parser code hard to read.
 Instead, when an error occurs, the built-in `panic()` is called with a `scannerError` object as an argument.
 This makes the scanner not very friendly to use outside the package, but it simplifies the parser, which calls `recover` in its outer `Parse()` method to recover any such error and return it as an error value.